Keep your Mac up to date

 To install updates manually on your Mac, do one of the following:

-To download macOS software updates, choose Apple menu > System Preferences, then click Software Update .
+To download macOS software updates, choose Apple menu > System Settings, click General in the sidebar (you may need to scroll down), then click Software Update on the right.

 To update software downloaded from the App Store, click the Apple menu—the number of available updates, if any, is shown next to App Store.
 Choose App Store to continue in the App Store app.